wbadart/FInal-Project/README.md

 **User Manual**

 Once the program is up and running, the game is very straight-forward.
-The user can use either the arrow keys or WASD to move the dog through the maze, collecting bones/chew toys along the way while avoiding vacuums/shampoo.
+The user can use either the arrow keys or WASD to move the dog through the maze, collecting bones along the way while avoiding shampoo bottles.
 To change the POV, the user can press 'o'.
 To exit the program, the user can press 'Esc'.
 The goal is to reach the end of the maze and both a score and time elapsed are recorded.

 **Known Bugs**

 One known bug is that when registering key strokes, the game is 1 stroke behind.
-Also, the camera does not have collision checking and will go through walls.
+Also, the camera does not have collision checking and will tend to go through walls.